SchweizerischeBundesbahnen/journey-service/Problem-Manual.md

       "instance": "/v3/trips/{id}"
     }

+### 200 OK
+#### V3
+J-S was able to return a proper single Object.

-### 200 for emptyList (V2 DEPRECATED APIs only)
+#### (V2 DEPRECATED APIs only)
+J-S may return single Object or List.

+Be aware:
-For v2 (mostly deprecated) the following convention was made historically:
-* 200 with an emptyList body "{}" for API's returning List<T> where no hits were found
+* For v2 the following convention was made historically: 200 with an emptyList body "[]" for API's returning List<T> where no hits were found.

-### 400
+### 400 Bad Parameter
 J-S considers this as a caller side problem.

 Remark:
 * **Check the OpenAPI description on each API and its Parameters.** We spend a lot of effort to improve the J-S Service-Contract, which is relevant for validations.